 You may need Ghostscript, which can be obtained on the Smaller Downloads page.

-the name of the binary directory.
-If you install TeX Live in ~/texlive/2016,
+with the location of these binaries.
+If you install TeX Live in /usr/local/texlive/2018,

 then the 64 bit binaries are in

 /usr/local//texlive/2018/bin/x86_64-darwin, and 32 bit binaries are in a similar location with a different final entry.

 MacTeX has been constructed to "just work" without explaining Unix over and over again to users.
 The MacTeX group provides no support for the TeX Live install script.
 This script is straightforward, but if you use it, then you are on your own.